Panasonic FZ1000 vs FZ2500

 - Wider view: Has a wider-angle lens that facilitates landscape or interior shots.

 - More tele-reach: Has a longer tele-lens for perspective compression and subject magnification.

 - More modern: Reflects 2 years and 3 months of technical progress since the FZ1000 launch.

-In any case, while the specs-based evaluation of cameras is instructive in revealing their potential as photographic tools, it remains incomplete and does no justice, for example, to the way the FZ1000 or the FZ2500 handle or perform in practice.
-User reviews that are available, for instance, at amazon can sometimes shed light on these issues, but such feedback is all too often partial, inconsistent, and inaccurate.
-This is why expert reviews are important.
-The adjacent table relays the overall verdicts of several of the most popular camera review sites.
-The full reviews are available, respectively, at cameralabs.com, dpreview.com, ephotozine.com, imaging-resource.com, and photographyblog.com.
+In any case, while the specs-based evaluation of cameras can be instructive in revealing their potential as photographic tools, it remains incomplete and does no justice, for example, to the way the FZ1000 or the FZ2500 perform in practice.
+At times, user reviews, such as those published at amazon, address these issues in a useful manner, but such feedback is on many occasions incomplete, inconsistent, and unreliable.

 Other camera comparisons